Rethinking Economics: Activities

 The networks in the various countries are actively campaigning for changes in the curriculum of economics degrees.
 This includes lobbying with economics departments at universities, organizing public events and providing material to students and teachers in economics.
 The British Rethinking Economics group has to date published two books on the subject.
 In The Econocracy, a team of students links the dominance of neoclassical economics to an erosion of a wider democratic discussion about how the economy should be seen and organized.
 A second book called Rethinking Economics: An Introduction to Pluralist Economics provides an overview of different schools of thought in economics that are rarely included in introductory textbooks of economics.
 It includes chapters on several heterodox schools of thought written by leading academics in the field.

 The Dutch branch of the organization has conducted an extensive curriculum review of undergraduate economics degrees in the Netherlands.
 Courses were evaluated according to different criteria such as how many different methods and schools of thought are taught, how much critical thinking is fostered and the real-world relevance of the courses.

 Both the Bank of England and the Institute for New Economic Thinking have collaborated with the movement in the past.

-Rethinking Economics for Africa (REFA), which emerged out of the University of the Witwatersrand in Johannesburg and has since expanded across South Africa, hosts an annual Rethinking Economics for Africa Festival, sponsoring students from across the continent to attend and featuring discussions and debates by prominent economists including Thandika Mkandawire, Jayati Ghosh, James Galbraith, and others.
+Rethinking Economics for Africa (REFA), which emerged from the University of the Witwatersrand in Johannesburg and has since expanded across South Africa, hosts an annual Rethinking Economics for Africa Festival, sponsoring students from across the continent to attend and featuring discussions and debates by prominent economists including Thandika Mkandawire, Jayati Ghosh, James Galbraith, and others.
 The festival is free for students, academics, and members of the public.

 Rethinking Economics Norway was founded in 2016, and has chapters at all the large universities.
 In 2021 the organization published the book Økonomisk tenkning [Economic thought] presenting different economic schools of thoughts.